• Skip to primary navigation

 Instructions

 • Heat the oil over medium heat in a medium saucepan.
-Once hot, add the annatto seeds and fry for 2-3 minutes, or until the oil turns orange.
+Once hot, add the annatto seeds and fry for 2-3 minutes or until the oil turns orange.
 Keep an eye on the seeds so they don't burn.

 • Once the oil has turned orange/red, remove from heat and add the crushed garlic.
 Let it cool for 15 minutes.

 • Using a fine-sieve mesh, strain the oil and discard the seeds and garlic.
-Transfer the oil to a clean glass jar and store at room temperature for up to 1 month.
+Transfer the oil to a clean glass jar and store it at room temperature for up to 1 month.
 Use to add color to stir-fries, marinades, curries, etc!

 Nutrition

-Serving: 1 tablespoon | Calories: 124 kcal | Fat: 14 g
+Serving: 1 tbsp | Calories: 124 kcal | Fat: 14 g

 Course : Condiment